PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 .. function:: getCustomVariable(index, scope)

-    :param number index: Number from 1 to 5 where variable is stored
+    :param number index: **Required** Number from 1 to 5 where variable is stored

-    :param string scope: Scope of the variable, "visit" or "page"
+    :param string scope: **Required** Scope of the variable, "visit" or "page"

 Example of usage::